kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 88. How to see loading time of visual?

+In View tab there is "Performance Analyzer"

+In the Performance Analyzer pane → click Start recording

+Refresh visuals (or interact with slicers)

+You’ll see each visual listed with timing details

 # 89. If any visual taking 10 seconds and it is very important?

 # 90. When QnA option not coming after double click?